-One potential argument against The War Game is that the film is overly speculative, and that an actual nuclear crisis will not necessarily end world war and the undoing of western democracy.
+One potential critique of The War Game is that the film is overly speculative, and that an actual nuclear crisis will not necessarily end in world war and the undoing of western democracy.
 Watkins answers such objections by contextualizing the film’s nuclear crisis in relation to actual historical events.
 For example, The War Game makes regular and convincing comparisons between the atrocity suffered by the fictitious British city and the actual atrocities that occurred at Dresden and Hiroshima & Nagasaki.
-The comparisons are convincing because the filmmakers place the British citizens in situations modeled on actual reactions to these WWII-era bombings.
+The comparisons are convincing because the Watkins places the British citizens in situations modeled on actual reactions to WWII-era bombings.
 So when the film’s British police collect, loot, and burn the bodies of thousands of dead citizens in the streets, they mimic the actions of German police in the wake of the Dresden bombings.
 Similarly, when the film’s British survivors seem to regress into a state of apathy, filth, and disease, they repeat patterns observed among the Japanese survivors of America’s atom bombs.
 These examples suggest that the suffering of the past may very well slip into the future so long as nuclear stockpiles remain intact.